 Share the guidelines on your institution’s website.

-Welcome to Europe – Frequently Asked Questions
+Welcome to this Country – Frequently Asked Questions

 - Conditions for refugees during and after seeking asylum

 - The school and education system